DecloudNodesLab/Projects/Software/v2ray_vpn/README.md

 ## Step 3 (Usage)

-You can use the server as a `socks` proxy for your browser or application.
+You can use the **v2ray** as a `socks` proxy for your browser or application.
 And in the role of a VPN connection.

 For the browser - set the settings - `socks`, your provider's address and forwarded port from the **LEASES UI CloudMos** tab.